-For over 20 years, BNI has designed and built more new rocket engine turbopumps than any other company in the United States.
-This includes design, procurement, manufacturing and test support from development to flight units all under one roof.
-Companies choose BNI because they have an aggressive schedule and need custom designed and reliable hardware.
-BNI brings its wealth of knowledge and experience gained from developing turbomachinery for a wide range of applications across multiple industries.
+For over 20 years, BN has designed and built more new rocket engine turbopumps than any other company in the United States.
+This includes design, procurement, manufacturing, and test support from development to flight units all under one roof.
+Companies choose BN because they have an aggressive schedule and need custom-designed and reliable hardware.
+BN brings its wealth of knowledge and experience gained from developing turbomachinery for a wide range of applications across multiple industries.

 Rocket Engine Turbopumps